What is the Processed Oat Partnership?

 Can I get funding for a processed oat project?

-Jump into a scholarship to study WA oats
+POP offers the opportunity to jump into a Nuffield Scholarship to study WA oats

-Supported by the POP, there are two Nuffield Scholarships available in 2024 aimed at advancing oat processing opportunities in Western Australia.
-The two scholarships will focus on research that benefits WA’s milling oat industry.
+The inaugural oat-focused Nuffield Scholarship aims at advancing oat processing opportunities in Western Australia, with a focus on research that benefits WA’s milling oat industry.